hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 The first "connection" is writing each documentation section as close as possible next to the related source code.
-For very general topics, like the one you are reading now, it does not make sense, but write all explanations addressing specific *HydPy* features as `docstrings`_.
+For very general topics, like the one you are reading now, it does not make sense, but you have to write all explanations addressing specific *HydPy* features as `docstrings`_.
 Docstrings are documentation strings which are attached to the Python objects they explain.
-We have not met this goal yet, but we strive to attach at least a short docstring to each module and all its public members (including the sub-members, e.g. the public methods of a class.).
-It is a strict requirement that each newly implemented public (sub)member comes with its own docstring right away.
+When extending *HydPy*, it is a strict requirement that each newly implemented public member (including the sub-members, e.g. the public methods of a class) comes with its own docstring.
+Our `Travis CI`_ based continuous integration workflow recognises any missing docstrings by using `Pylint`_ and reports them as errors.

-The second "connection" is to use and extend the functionalities of `Sphinx`_, which collects the source code, the docstrings, and the regular documentation files to generate the online documentation.
+The second "connection" is to use and extend the functionalities of `Sphinx`_, which collects the source code, the docstrings, and the usual documentation files to generate the online documentation.
 `Sphinx`_ relies on the `reStructuredText`_ format, hence follow this format when writing docstrings and regular documentation files.
 However, instead of using its regular referencing style, make use of "substitutions" as defined by class |Substituter| of module |autodoctools|.
-WWrite for example the class name “Substituter” within vertical bars to reference the corresponding class properly.
+Write, for example, the class name “Substituter” within vertical bars to reference the corresponding class properly.
 This short syntax allows making frequent use of substitutions.
 A helpful side effect is that, during the generation of the HTML pages, wrong substitutions result in